-The proposed medical marijuana cultivation facility will occupy four new commercial / industrial buildings, located adjacent to an established commercial / industrial area, and operated in accordance with the City's regulations and conditions of approval.
+The proposed medical marijuana cultivation facility will occupy eight new commercial / industrial buildings, located near established commercial / industrial areas, and operated in accordance with the City's regulations and conditions of approval.
 Consequently, no significant adverse or harmful effects on the environment or on any natural resources are anticipated.
 Staff recommends this finding.